rancher/docs/content/rancher/v2.6/en/pipelines/_index.md

 ---
 title: Pipelines
 weight: 10
-aliases:
-  - /rancher/v2.6/en/k8s-in-rancher/pipelines
 ---

-> As of Rancher v2.5, Git-based deployment pipelines are now recommended to be handled with Rancher Continuous Delivery powered by [Fleet,]({{<baseurl>}}/rancher/v2.6/en/deploy-across-clusters/fleet) available in Cluster Explorer.
+> As of Rancher v2.5, Git-based deployment pipelines are now deprecated.
+We recommend handling pipelines with Rancher Continuous Delivery powered by [Fleet.](https://fleet.rancher.io/) To get to Fleet in Rancher, click **☰ > Continuous Delivery**.
+Note that pipelines in Kubernetes 1.21+ are no longer supported.

 Rancher's pipeline provides a simple CI/CD experience.
 Use it to automatically checkout code, run builds or scripts, publish Docker images or catalog applications, and deploy the updated software to users.